$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Its categorification

+We point out that this combinatorial construction of the homomorphisms can not be read off directly from a (cyclotomic) KLR diagram as the following example illustrates.

-In the example above the two $\mathfrak{sl}_2$-webs $u_1,u_2$ are the same $u_1=u_2=F_1F_3F_2F_2v_{(2^1)}$ and there is a non-trivial diagram that we can not see by just looking at the boundary.
+In the example above the two $\mathfrak{gl}_2$-webs $u_1,u_2$ are the same $u_1=u_2=F_1F_3F_2F_2v_{(2^1)}$ and there is a non-trivial diagram that we can not see by just looking at the boundary.
 But one can associate different $2$-multitableaux to them, as illustrated above.

-So we need the language of $n$-multitableaux.
-It is worth noting that this procedure is well-defined, i.e. one does not run into ambiguities and the resulting homomorphism is between $\widehat{u}_1$ and $\widehat{u}_2$, by Remark~\ref{rem-action}.
+This procedure is well-defined, i.e. one does not run into ambiguities and the resulting homomorphism is between $\widehat{u}_1$ and $\widehat{u}_2$, by Remark \ref{rem-action}.

 Furthermore, it is easy to see that